MicrosoftDocs/msteams-docs/msteams-platform/resources/removing-tab-margins.md

 ## Guidelines

 Tab margins removal affects your Teams apps that use tabs.
-You can add margins around your tab designs where it is required.
-App designs in production looks like there is an extra padding, that is, margins provided by Teams and margins provided by the tab.
+In such cases, you can add margins around your tab designs where it is required.
+App designs in production has an extra padding effect, that is, margins provided by Teams and margins provided by the tab.
 However, the extra padding is only temporary and goes away in a few weeks, leaving only the app's provided padding.

 ## FAQ